tenebrius1/tp/docs/DeveloperGuide.md

 #### What it is

-Adds a tutor/student to the tutor/student list respectively.
+Adds a tutor/student to the Tutor/Student List respectively.
 The `add` command must have all the fields required for tutor/student.

 #### Implementation details